 The church, called St. Joseph's, was "one of the principle ornaments of the town" and was tended from Grass Valley by Father Dalton who was instrumental in its completion and who dedicated it on June 20, 1860.
 The bell, purchased by Irish immigrants, could be heard from the Chicago Park area to Auburn.

 In 1864, the church blew down and was rebuilt.
 From 1865 through 1878 it was tended once a month from Foresthill.
 Iowa Hill became a Mission of Auburn in 1895, as was Foresthill.
 Iowa Hill remained a mission of Auburn at least through 1930.

-The church was never rebuilt after being partially destroyed by the fire that swept through the town on September 29, 1920.
 The church blew down a final time (date unknown), and the boards were used in other Iowa Hill homes.
-After 1932, Iowa Hill is no longer recorded in the Hoffman's Catholic Directly, and Colfax becomes St. Dominic's with Father F. McEnany as pastor.
+After 1932, Iowa Hill is no longer recorded in the Hoffman's Catholic Directory, and Colfax became St. Dominic's with Father F. McEnany as pastor.
 It wasn't possible to determine when or why St. Joseph's Cemetery became known as St. Dominic's.
 Possibly it was under the care of the Colfax St. Dominic's Church at one time (although it is not currently).
 The bell from St. Joseph's Church was stored at the Colfax St. Dominic's for safekeeping and is now mounted in front of the church there.

 (Special thanks to Sharon and Bob Balmain for their extensive research, as well as to Robin Yonash for this compilation.)